top of page

 • Turn your car off in the garage, never leave the engine running.

-• Don’t rely exclusively on carbon monoxide alarms, as they may not detect slow, lingering leaks under 30 ppm.
+• Don’t rely exclusively on household carbon monoxide alarms, as they may not detect slow, lingering leaks under 30 ppm.

 • Do not use outdoor appliances inside or near open windows (grill, gas lantern, etc.).